mongodb/docs/source/administration/backups.rst

    considerations for shard clusters and replica sets
    <backups-with-sharding-and-replication>`" for more information.

-A robust backup strategy along with at tested corresponding restore strategy is crucial for every production-grade deployment.
-Take the specific features of your deployment, your use patterns, and architecture into consideration as you develop your own strategy.
+A robust backup strategy and a well-tested corresponding restoration process is crucial for every production-grade deployment.
+Take the specific features of your deployment, your use patterns, and architecture into consideration as you develop your own backup system.

 .. _backup-overview: